oracle/python-oracledb/doc/src/user_guide/cqn.rst

 The default CQN connection mode means the database must be able to connect back to the application using python-oracledb in order to receive notification events.
-Alternatively, when using Oracle Database and Oracle client libraries 19.4, or later, subscriptions can set the optional ``client_initiated`` parameter to True, see ``Connection.subscribe()`` below.
+Alternatively, when using Oracle Database and Oracle Client libraries 19.4, or later, subscriptions can set the optional ``client_initiated`` parameter to True, see ``Connection.subscribe()`` below.